The NewSpace Entrepreneurship DeCal

 The course will earn you 2 units, P/NP only.

-And, if you have questions, please don’t hesitate to reach out by clicking “Contact us.”
+If you have questions, please don’t hesitate to reach out by clicking “Get in touch” or messaging us on Instagram @newspaceatberkeley.